Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Januari 2026 03.32.10 UTC
+- WIB: Minggu, 11 Januari 2026 04.27.17 UTC
-- WITA: Minggu, 11 Januari 2026 04.32.10 UTC
+- WITA: Minggu, 11 Januari 2026 05.27.17 UTC
-- WIT: Minggu, 11 Januari 2026 05.32.10 UTC
+- WIT: Minggu, 11 Januari 2026 06.27.17 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: inspirational
+Kategori: friendship